Comparing Corvus Gold (KOR) & Its Competitors

-Corvus Gold (NASDAQ: KOR) is one of 67 publicly-traded companies in the “Gold & silver ores” industry, but how does it weigh in compared to its peers?
-We will compare Corvus Gold to similar companies based on the strength of its analyst recommendations, dividends, earnings, valuation, institutional ownership, profitability and risk.
+Corvus Gold (NASDAQ: KOR) is one of 67 public companies in the “Gold & silver ores” industry, but how does it compare to its competitors?
+We will compare Corvus Gold to similar companies based on the strength of its dividends, risk, earnings, valuation, profitability, analyst recommendations and institutional ownership.

-0.1% of Corvus Gold shares are held by institutional investors.
-Comparatively, 29.2% of shares of all “Gold & silver ores” companies are held by institutional investors.
-8.4% of Corvus Gold shares are held by insiders.
-Comparatively, 8.9% of shares of all “Gold & silver ores” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

-This table compares Corvus Gold and its peers top-line revenue, earnings per share and valuation.
+This table compares Corvus Gold and its competitors top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue